etmendz/Mendz.ETL/README.md

 The ingredients can be created to explicitly solve a simple ETL requirement.
 Or, they can also be created "generic" and configuration driven to solve for various complex ETL requirements.

+The source adapters, mappers, target adapters and validators also support event driven development.
+This feature provides greater flexibility in defining custom behaviors and processes during an ETL operation.

 Mendz.ETL, therefore, is not the product.
 The ETL solution you create using Mendz.ETL is the product.
-Mendz.ETL simply provides the architectural structure or foundation to let you create ETL solutions that support streaming reads, streaming mappings and streaming writes by design, with options to validate, join, merge, split and chain data flows.
+Mendz.ETL simply provides the architectural structure or foundation to let you create ETL solutions that support streaming reads, streaming mappings and streaming writes by design;
+with options to validate, join, merge, split and chain data flows; and the capability to customize or extend behaviors via events.
 ## NuGet It...
 [https://www.nuget.org/packages/Mendz.ETL/](https://www.nuget.org/packages/Mendz.ETL/)